b-i-bob/essential_sql_tips_and_tricks/getting_to_know_your_data.md

 You're going to need a database.

-A relational database management system (RDBMS) manages data in named databases and named tables similar to speadsheet's workbooks and sheets.
+A relational database management system (RDBMS) manages data in named databases and named tables corresponding to a spreadsheet's workbooks and sheets.
 Other database objects include: views, materialized views, stored procedures, indexes, sequences, operations, and user-defined functions.

-Typical uses of separate databases are for data different stages of development or access permissions.
+Separate databases typically are for data different stages of development or access permissions or under control of different departments.

-Each table has named columns whereas a spreadsheet has columns A,B,C,...AA,AB,AC,...etc.
-Each table has rows which are unnamed and logically unordered.
-Usually one or more columns act as a primary key whose contents unuquely identifies each row.
-Each table has a set of named columns.
-Each table typically represents a collection of one kind of entity: users, bank accounts, etc. Each row represents one user, one bank account, etc.
+Separate tables typically represents a collection of one kind of entity: users, bank accounts, etc. This discipline means your queries will often need to join the data squirreled away in multiple tables.

+A table has named columns whereas a spreadsheet has columns named A,B,C,...
+AA,AB,AC,...
+ZZ.

-Each column holds one type of data.
-Data types can be an integer or real number or datetime or strings of characters.
+Each column in a table holds one type of data whereas a spreadsheet allows any values anywhere.
+Column data types can be an integer or real number or datetime or string of characters.
-Advanced data types include JSON, XML, a vector to hold multiple values, geographic points, etc.
+Advanced data types include JSON, XML, a vector to hold multiple values, geographic points, etc. A column cannot contain another table.
+A column can contain a value which can be used to relate that row to rows in other tables.

+Tables have a changing number of rows as data is inserted and deleted.
+To uniquely identify each row the contents of one or more columns act as a so called primary key.
+Each row represents one user, one bank account, one observation of an event, etc.

 A RDBMS has a standard query language (SQL) to get result sets with SELECT, manage rows of data with INSERT, UPDATE, and DELETE,